How Often to Groom Your Dog [By Coat Type - UK 2026]

 Use this quick UK checklist before booking — it covers the essentials owners ask about most.

-A bad groomer can traumatise your dog for life.
-We're not being dramatic - we've seen dogs who refuse to be touched after one terrible experience.
+Bad groomers can traumatise your dog for life.
+We're not being dramatic - dogs can refuse to be touched after one terrible experience.

 Everyone wants a Cockapoo or Labradoodle these days.
 These gorgeous dogs need professional grooming every 6-8 weeks, which means big business for groomers.